AdamCanard/adamcanard/README.md

 #### What am I looking at / Rules of engagment

-If you are visiting this website on a screen larger than 1000px you are brought to te Desktop site which requires you to create an account providing only a username.
+If you are visiting this website on a screen larger than 1000px you are brought to the Desktop site which requires you to create an account providing only a username.
 I use this to keep track of your interactions with my website and for a small level of security.
 I use cookies on this website purely to facilitate functionality.

 If you are visiting this website on a smaller device you will be shown my mobile site.
 This site has many of the same functionality but is lacking more of the _*Cool Factor*_